On the Isoperimetric Riemannian Penrose Inequality: Riemannian Penrose Inequality for the ADM mass

 \end{lemma}

-The $2$-Hawking mass $\ma_H^{\tph}$ \cref{eq:2hawking} represents the potential theoretic version of the Hawking mass, and in fact it is monotone along the level set flow of the function $w_2$ as shown in \cite{agostiniani_green_2021}.
+The $2$-Hawking mass \cref{eq:2hawking} represents the potential-theoretic version of the Hawking mass, and it is monotone along the level set flow of the function $w_2$ as shown in \cite{agostiniani_greenfunctionproofpositive_2024}.
 More precisely, observe that the following relations are true

-where $F_2(t)$ is the function defined in \cite[(1.2)]{agostiniani_green_2021} and $U_2(t)$ is the function
+where $F_2(t)$ is the function defined in \cite[(1.2)]{agostiniani_greenfunctionproofpositive_2024} and $U_2(t)$ is the function

-The following result is then a consequence of \cite[Theorem 1.1]{agostiniani_green_2021} (see also \cite{agostiniani_riemannian_2022}).
+The following result is then a consequence of \cite[Theorem 1.1]{agostiniani_greenfunctionproofpositive_2024} (see also \cite{agostiniani_riemannianpenroseinequalitynonlinear_2022}).